 After moving to Huntsville in 2000, Alka began a career in human resources and recruiting.
 She retired as HR director for Tecvox OEM Solutions in 2013.
 Her 14 years of HR experience gave her keen insight into what companies look for in high-potential employees.
 For many years, Alka desired to use this understanding and her own life experiences to empower young women from under-resourced backgrounds to recognize their potential.

 In addition to running the Foundation, Alka also has served on numerous boards including New Futures, the Madison City Disability Advocacy, and the North Alabama Society of Human Resource Management.
-She was named the 2020 Woman of the Year for the Psi Alpha Zeta Chapter of Zeta Phi Beta Sorority, Inc., and currently is a member of the Women’s Business Council (WBC) with the Huntsville/Madison County Chamber of Commerce.
+She was named the 2020 Woman of the Year for the Psi Alpha Zeta Chapter of Zeta Phi Beta Sorority, Inc., and currently is a member of the Women’s Business Council (WBC) with the Huntsville/Madison County Chamber of Commerce where she serves as Vice President.

 In early 2020, Alka was the keynote speaker for the American Association of University Women (AAUW) Huntsville Branch event, “Mentoring for Success.”
 She has completed the Leadership Greater Huntsville Focus program, a 2 1/2-day program that introduces participants to the challenges and possibilities in the Huntsville area.